 App development cost = (Features X Development time) x Hourly rate

 You will be dealing with these variables at each step of the mobile app development process:

-The decisions and choices you make at each stage will directly affect the final development cost and timeframe.
+Your decisions and choices at each stage will directly affect the final development cost and timeframe.

 The App feature set is the primary factor that determines the mobile app development cost.
 In general, mobile apps can be broken into four major groups, depending on the purpose, complexity, and hence the total work hours required:

 1. Simple: Often list- or table-based, an app with 3-4 screens and one primary function.
 It displays a relatively simple information collection and doesn’t store any data.
 The cost of such apps is the lowest, often between $1,000 and $10,000.

 2. Database-dependent / dynamic / API apps: A more complex app that stores data on the user’s device or a remote server.
 It may require users to register, allow them to find, input, and display data, sync data between multiple devices, connect to remote online web services, etc. The use of Application Programming Interfaces (APIs) that vary in complexity affects the end cost.
 According to Appster’s data, such apps can range between $10K-$50K.

 3. Multi-functional / enterprise or brand apps: Several core features and custom user interface assist with business activity.
 Such apps usually require the use of extensive databases, advanced UI, and commerce integration.
 The cost can range between $20,000 to $500,000.